 Alright, I can hear you now!
 If someone caught COVID once, shouldn’t natural immunity protect them from a severe reinfection a second or third time around?
 The answer is: there are no “safe” COVID infections.

 Nobody knows why some people have a “mild” case of COVID and why others get very sick.
 Some people have developed a bad first infection and a relatively mild second infection.
-For others, though, it works in reverse, for reasons that are remain mysterious.
+For others, though, it works in reverse, for reasons that remain mysterious.

-COVID Is Back, and With It a Risk of Long COVID:
+COVID Is Back, and with it a Risk of Long COVID:

 For all the people who say, “the heck with COVID…I just don’t give a damn!”
 That’s easy to say if you have not experienced long COVID.